Meet the SINEA Team

 Websites to discover more about Anna De Laet and her work:

-Chloe Rowland: During 2021, Chloe completed an internship with Dr. Jo Bower, which involved conducting interviews for a qualitative study investigating experiential accounts of people's attitudes towards sleep.
-Chloe graduated from the UEA's BSc Psychology course during summer 2022.
+Emily Tregaskis-Daniels: In 2021, Emily completed an internship with Dr. Jo Bower, conducting interviews for a qualitative study on people's attitudes toward sleep.
+Emily graduated with a BSc in Psychology from UEA in summer 2022.